pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/accounts.md

 ## Profile

-Your Pulumi user account profile is used to identify you across the Pulumi Service.
+Your Pulumi user account profile is used to identify you in the Pulumi Cloud.
 Your account display name, avatar URL, and email address are obtained from the identity provider you used when signing up.

 ### Editing Your Profile